Main Content

 View Full Bio

-Wendi Zea, Associate Professor of Costume Design
+Wendi Zea, Associate Professor, Costume Design

 Wendi R. Zea is an associate professor in costume design, teaching design, period styles, costumes construction, play reading and a variety of costume crafts classes, including dyeing, fabric modification, wigs and millinery.